| Resource Type | Tool fact sheet |

 Key Takeaways

-| › | Storm-DEPART predicts hurricane and ice-storm damage to distribution, transmission, and generation.
-It then estimates the crews, materials, and days needed for restoration. |
+| › | Storm-DEPART models damage separately across distribution, transmission, and generation, then estimates the crews, materials, and days a restoration will take. |

-| › | Beyond live response, it can model hypothetical storm scenarios to inform resilience investments and incident-response plans. |
+| › | Beyond live events, it can run hypothetical storm scenarios, giving co-ops a planning tool for resilience investments and incident-response drills. |

 Implementation Considerations